broadinstitute/cromwell/docs/Configuring.md

       }
 ```

+#### Call cache strategy options for local filesystem

+* hash based options.
+These read the entire file.
+These strategies work with containers.
+    * `xxh64` (community-supported*).
+This uses the 64-bit implementation of the [xxHash](https://www.xxhash.com)
+             algorithm.
+This algorithm is optimized for file integrity hashing and provides a more than 10x speed improvement over
+             md5.
+    * `md5`.
+The well-known md5sum algorithm
+* Path based options.
+These are based on filepath.
+Extremely lightweight, but only work with the `soft-link` file
+caching strategy and can therefore never work with containers.
+    * `path` creates a md5 hash of the path.
+    * `path+modtime` creates a md5 hash of the path and its modification time.
+* Fingerprinting.
+This strategy works with containers.
+    * `fingerprint` (community-supported*) tries to create a fingerprint for each file by taking its last modified time (milliseconds since
+       epoch in hexadecimal) + size (bytes in hexadecimal) + the xxh64 sum of the first 10 MB** of the file.
+       It is much more lightweight than the hash based options while still unique enough that collisions are unlikely.
+This
+       strategy works well for workflows that generate multi-gigabyte files and where hashing these files on the
+       cromwell instance provides CPU or I/O problems.
+       NOTE: This strategy requires hard-linking as a dupliation strategy, as copying changes the last modified time.

+(*) The `fingerprint` and `xxh64` strategies are features that are community supported by Cromwell's HPC community.
+There
+is no official support from the core Cromwell team.

+(**) 10 MB was chosen because some files have very large headers which might be similar between files, so smaller
+ sizes might be insufficient.
+On a 100mbit connection, 10MB is transferred within one second, this was deemed an
+ acceptable time delay for systems that use a (slow) NFS backend.
+Taking a larger first file part would increase
+ the transfer time, but is not likely to generate a more unique hash.

 ### Workflow log directory

 To change the directory where Cromwell writes workflow logs, change the directory location via the setting: